srozemuller/rozemuller_blog/content/blog/2023-02-13-configure-break-glass-accounts-infrastructure-automated/index.md

 - Graph API
 - Zero to Zero Trust
 ---
 Nowadays a good cloud environment has strict security policies.
 Well known policies are conditional access policies.
 Policies that require a compliant device before login for example.
-Configuring conditional access is good but there is always a risk to lockout your self.
+Configuring conditional access is good but there is always a risk of lockout yourself.
 To not lock yourself out, you must create an emergency account.

 This post is the start of my Zero to Zero Trust series.
 Creating emergency accounts is the first step to a Zero Trust environent.
 The post explains how to create an emergency, aka break glass, user account including basic monitoring in an automated way.

 *This blog post is part of the [Zero to Zero Trust series](http://localhost:1313/tags/zero-to-zero-trust/)*